chuckharmston/README/README.md

 - By ensuring that my teams get what they need from others, and that other teams get what they need from mine.
 - By making sure they are successful and happy.
 I want them to grow their career, enjoy their work, and believe in our shared mission.

-I do _not_ intend to tell my teams what to do or how they should do it.

 ## My guiding principles

 **I am mission-driven.**  I'm at Mozilla for a reason: I believe in us, [our principles](https://www.mozilla.org/about/manifesto/), and our products.
 I'm constantly working to align my own work with our collective mission, and would appreciate your help holding myself accountable to it.